High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis: Methods for Log-Error-in-Variable Regression

-To estimate $\beta^\ast$ in the log-error-in-variable model \eqref{eq:log-contrast-EIV}, one classic method is to perform simple normalization, i.e., to use $W_{ij}/N_i$ as a surrogate for $X_{ij}$ and implement the classic high-dimensional regularized estimators with $\log(W_{ij}/N_i)$ as covariates.
-As discussed in the introduction, this idea has two critical issues: first, the zero-valued $W_{ij}$'s need to be replaced by a small value to make them positive in the log transformation.
+To estimate $\beta^\ast$ in \eqref{eq:dir-multi} and \eqref{eq:log-contrast-EIV}, one classic method is simple normalization, i.e., using $W_{ij}/N_i$ as a surrogate for $X_{ij}$ and implement the classic high-dimensional regularized estimators with $\log(W_{ij}/N_i)$ as covariates.
+As discussed earlier, this idea has two critical issues: first, the zero-valued $W_{ij}$'s need to be replaced by a small value to make them positive in the log transformation.
 The choice of this value is often difficult but critical to the performance of the final estimates; secondly, even though $\bbE(W_{ij}/N_i|N_i)= X_{ij}$, $\log(W_{ij}/N_i)$ may be a biased estimator for $\log(X_{ij})$, which can cause additional inaccuracy to the regression analysis.
-To further illustrate the biasness of $\log(W_{ij}/N_i)$ and to introduce our fixing plan, we first focus on the non-overdispersion case, i.e. when $W_i|N_i$ follows the regular multinomial distribution:
+To further illustrate the biasness of $\log(W_{ij}/N_i)$ and to introduce our fixing plan, we first focus on the non-overdispersion case, i.e., $\alpha_i=+\infty$ in Model \eqref{eq:dir-multi}, or equivalently $(W_{i1},\ldots, W_{ip})|N_i \sim \text{Multinomial}(N_i, X_{i1},\ldots, X_{ip})$.
+In this case, $W_{ij}$ follows Poisson($\nu_iX_{ij}$) and